 This wiki is one great self refactoring living pattern.
 Structuring it dynamically will eventually show more and more defined categories.
-Categorizing it intentionally will enhance this development and the awareness of it's users --Harry
+Categorizing it intentionally will enhance this development and the awareness of its users --Harry (aka AnonymousDonor

 To throw away taxonomy is to ReinventTheWheel